oeg-upm/cogito-building/README.md

-# COGITO Building ontology
+# COGITO Construction ontology

-This repository contains the code and documentation generated for the COGITO Building ontology.
+This repository contains the code and documentation generated for the COGITO Construction ontology.

 ## Current version of the ontology model